 A message to corporate executives and their public-relations minders: One in a trillion may no longer be a reasonable guarantee of anonymity.
 The Securities and Exchange Commission (SEC) is confronting the difficult challenge of how to keep an eye on and sort through a fire hose of social media...Articles

-"It's all in the footnotes: A field guide to SEC whistleblower awards" by Christopher F. Regan, Thomas A. Sporkin, Ian J. Acker, and Matthew E. Newman (American Bar Association Business Law Today)
+"It's all in the footnotes: A field guide to SEC whistleblower awards" by Christopher F. Regan, Thomas A. Sporkin, and Ian J. Acker (American Bar Association Business Law Today)

 More than seven years since the Dodd-Frank Act’s whistleblower incentive provisions became effective, and more than five years since the first SEC whistleblower program award, only a few courts have put the program under a microscope.
 In the absence of meaningful case law and in light of the SEC’s...Articles